The Late Philip J. Fry: Cultural references

 The episode takes its main inspiration from the Poul Anderson short story Flight to Forever.
 The short story shares largely the same plot as the episode where two men get stuck in a time machine that only moves forward.
 The episode contains many other cultural references, particularly to time-travel related fiction, including Planet of the Apes, The Terminator, H.G.
 Wells' famous novel The Time Machine, Anderson's Tau Zero, and Olaf Stapledon's classic future-history novel Last and First Men.
 Depictions of the past also include several callbacks to events in previous Futurama episodes.
 Farnsworth takes advantage of the time travel to kill Adolf Hitler, a classic temporal paradox, but misses and kills Eleanor Roosevelt instead.
 When the Professor asks the year ten million soldier about the machine revolt, the soldier's response, "We built them to make our lives easier, but they rebelled," is taken from the intro text to Battlestar Galactica.
 The sound of the time machine is that of the Enterprise in Star Trek: The Original Series.
 A parody of the 1969 Zager & Evans song "In the Year 2525" accompanies the scenes of Fry, the Professor, and Bender traveling through the various eras of the future.
+During the song, a castle from the year "one million and a half" may have been visually inspired by the real Broadway Tower, Worcestershire.
 The episode has also been interpreted as a light homage to Douglas Adams' series The Hitchhiker's Guide to the Galaxy, particularly a scene in which Fry, Bender, and the Professor "casually drink beer and watch the end of the universe".

+The episode as whole alludes to the "Big Bounce" model for the origin of the universe, which posits that the Big Bang was actually a reflection of the collapse of a previous universe.